ekmagiccat/PierreBakery.Solution/README.md

 - Navigate to this project's production directory called "HairSalon" using the command `cd Bakery` in the command line.
 - Run `dotnet build` to compile the application.

-### Import the MySQL Database:

-- Open MySQL Workbench, in the Navigator > Administration window, select Data Import/Restore.
-- In Import Options select Import from Self-Contained File.
-- Navigate to the sql file located in the root directory Bakery of this project called eva_kemp_bakery.sql
-- Under Default Schema to be Imported To, select the New button.
-- Choose another name for your database, or use eva_kemp_bakery.sql, then click OK
-- Navigate to the tab called Import Progress and click Start Import at the bottom right corner of the window.
-- After you are finished with the above steps, reopen the Navigator > Schemas tab.
-- Right click and select Refresh All.
-- Your new database will appear!

 ### Set Up and Run Project

 1. Open the terminal and navigate to this project's production directory called "Bakery".